Students—Use These 3 Data Best Practices to Take Your Skills to the Next Level

 - Consider your chart types.
 When creating your viz, bar charts are a great place to start.
 They are versatile, easy to interpret, and can answer many questions in visual analysis.
 While there are other visualization formats that may seem more visually creative, choosing the right type of visualization is critical to your analysis.
 It relies on considering many things: the purpose of your analysis, the data you want to display, and the needs of your audience.
 To dive deeper into chart types, and how they’re used, check out Tableau’s A Guide To Charts.
 For another reference, see Tableau Community member and Co-Founder of HealthDataViz, Kathy Rowell’s helpful graphic that highlights the do’s and don’ts of when to use each visualization below.

-In the newly published book, Visualizing Health and Healthcare Data, Katherine Rowell, Lindsay Betzendahyl, and Cambria Brown share alternative visualizations to use instead of packed and when to cautiously use sized bubble scatter plots.
+In, Visualizing Health and Healthcare Data, Katherine Rowell, Lindsay Betzendahyl, and Cambria Brown share alternative visualizations to use instead of packed and when to cautiously use sized bubble scatter plots.

 Katherine Rowell and team share how and when to properly use a Sankey diagram and give us better alternatives to use instead.
 (Source: Visualizing Health and Healthcare Data, Katherine Rowell, Lindsay, Betzendahl, and Cambria Brown (2020) Wiley)